London Off the Beaten Path: 8 Underrated Places in the City

 Hyde Park Dog Cemetery

-London has some magnificent cemeteries: Highgate Cemetery, Kensal Green Cemetery, Brompton Cemetery, and Nunhead Cemetery, to name a few.
-But one of the least known (and most interesting) graveyards in London is the Hyde Park Dog Cemetery.
+London boasts some magnificent cemeteries: Highgate Cemetery, Kensal Green Cemetery, Brompton Cemetery, and Nunhead Cemetery, to name a few.
+Yet one of the least known (and most interesting) graveyards in London is the Hyde Park Dog Cemetery—an off the beaten path London gem.
 George Orwell called it, “Perhaps the most horrible spectacle in Britain.”
 Not so, George.

-When the cemetery closed in 1903, they buried over 300 beloved canines here.
+When the cemetery closed in 1903, caretakers had buried over 300 beloved canines here.
 Some of the dogs’ names on gravestones include Prince, Flocky, Topper, Bobbie, Fattie, and Scum.

-Most animals at the Hyde Park Dog Cemetary are dogs but there are cats, monkeys, and birds, too!
+Most animals at the Hyde Park Dog Cemetery are dogs, but you will also find cats, monkeys, and birds!
 Photo Credit: JRennock

 The Ten Bells Pub

-The neighborhood of Spitalfields is home to the locally renowned Ten Bells Pub, or as it says on its website, a “historic East End boozer.”
-A lovely, classic English pub, it’s famous for its large ceramic murals that detail life in Spitalfields centuries ago.
-The pub has existed, in one form or another, since the middle of the 18th century.
-So, enjoying a pint here is communing with the ghosts of history.
+The neighborhood of Spitalfields features the locally renowned Ten Bells Pub, or as it says on its website, a “historic East End boozer.”
+This classic English pub attracts visitors with its large ceramic murals that detail life in Spitalfields centuries ago.
+Since the middle of the 18th century, the pub has existed, in one form or another.
+Therefore, when you enjoy a pint here in one of London’s oldest pubs, you commune with the ghosts of history—and discover another non touristy thing to do in London.

 The Viktor Wynd Museum of Curiosities, Fine Art, & Natural History

 Everyone loves a good wunderkammer, or cabinet of curiosities.
-The Viktor Wynd Museum is a fun couple of hours exploring the weird, wacky, and the wonderful.
-This museum has skulls, taxidermy, dodo bird bones, the skeleton of a giant anteater, shrunken human heads, fecal matter from various celebrities, and more.
-This curiosity shop is in Hackney.
+The Viktor Wynd Museum provides a fun couple of hours exploring the weird, wacky, and the wonderful.
+You will find skulls, taxidermy, dodo bird bones, the skeleton of a giant anteater, shrunken human heads, fecal matter from various celebrities, and more.
+This curiosity shop, located in Hackney, truly stands as an underrated London attraction for those wanting to step off the beaten track.

 Check out the Viktor Wynd Museum’s collection of shrunken heads.
 Photo Credit: Jwslubbock